Antoine Griezmann's first-leg away goal has given Barcelona an advantage after the game in Naples finished 1-1.

 • Having reached the last six Copa del Rey finals and won four of them, Barcelona were eliminated from this season's competition at the quarter-final stage, going down 1-0 at Athletic Club on 6 February.

-• Ousmane Dembélé has been out since sustaining a thigh injury on Matchday 5; he has undergone surgery and is not expected to play again this season.
+• Ousmane Dembélé has been out since sustaining a thigh injury on Matchday 5.

-• Barcelona also completed moves for Francisco Trincão (Braga) and Matheus Fernandes (Palmeiras) in January; both players will join their new club on 1 July.
+• Barcelona completed moves for Francisco Trincão (Braga) and Matheus Fernandes (Palmeiras) in January; both players joined their new club on 1 July.

 • Kostas Manolas made his 50th appearance in the UEFA Champions League, group stage to final, in the first leg.

-• Lorenzo Insigne recently suffered a thigh injury in training.
+• Lorenzo Insigne suffered a thigh injury against Lazio on the final day of the Serie A season.

-• Kévin Malcuit, who has been removed from Napoli's UEFA Champions League squad, is not expected to play again this season after damaging knee ligaments during a 1-1 draw with SPAL on 27 October.
+• Kévin Malcuit, who was removed from Napoli's UEFA Champions League squad in January, returned as a late substitute in the 2-0 loss at Inter on 28 July; he had not played since damaging knee ligaments during a 1-1 draw with SPAL on 27 October.

 Official UEFA Champions League Man of the Match award introduced